analytiq-hub/sigagent.github.io/machine_learning/yann_lecun_cds.md

     * $$z$$ selects the mean, then selects the covariance matrix
     * Overall energy of Mixture is marginalization over $$z$$.
     * We're not minimizing anymore, we're marginalizing.
+    * You can set $$\beta$$ to 1, it does not matter.
+Make a choice.
+  * How do you train it?
+    * Use EM (Expectation Maximization)
+    * You could use gradient descent, does not work very well.
+Gets you stuck to a local minimum.
+    * Will not explain EM.
+  * It's an architectural model because you constrain the $$M$$ matrix
+  * You have to guarantee that the covariance matrix has constant determinant.